-SECTION 9 - VALUE FOR MONEY AND BENCHMARKING
+SECTION 11 - VALUE FOR MONEY AND BENCHMARKING

-9.1 - VALUE FOR MONEY
+11.1 - VALUE FOR MONEY

 Cassiltoun already believe that Value for Money is embedded into our business operations.
-During 2022 -2023 we will work with our tenants to review our Value for Money policy.
 At Cassiltoun we focus on the 4 E's:

 Economy: refers to the costs of the inputs needed for the project e.g. unit costs of staff, materials or equipment.